This guide explains how a player's positional ability works in Football Manager.

 Player Positional Ability

 The player positional ability indicates the positions a player is able to play in.
 Each position has its own colour-code to represent the level of ability playing there.

 A complete breakdown of the player’s positional ability is found in the player's profile in the Development > Tactics Area.

 Here you will see a graphical display of a football pitch, which shows all the positions available in Football Manager.
 For every single player this panel then shows the positions can fulfil and each available position is colour-coded to represent a level of ability playing there.

 Each position has five ability tiers in addition to the player's Natural Position.
+These are: